Returning to Paid Employment

 Have a conversation with your employer prior to your return

 You may have concerns about returning to work while breastfeeding because you are unsure how your employer will respond.
 Prior to returning to work, reach out to your employer.
 Discuss breastfeeding accommodations and what they might look like.
-It is helpful to be familiar with your rights as a breastfeeding parent prior to this conversation.
+It is helpful to be familiar with your rights prior to this conversation.

 Some things to discuss would be: